This key lime slab pie is yummy and great for gatherings when you need more than a 9″. It’s sweet and tasty and will fly off the table.

 Another trick is to brush the crust with an egg wash and bake it for 10 minutes.
 Let it cool, fill and then bake per the key lime slab directions.
 The egg wash keeps the crust from getting soggy.

 If making your own whipped topping is going to add unnecessary time to your prep, substitute Cool Whip topping.
 It is light and fluffy and looks heavenly on top of a pie!
-Another benefit is that it tastes good, and most people love it!
+And it tastes good…most people love it!

 What types of pans can you use or slab pies?